 Strategic thinking.
 Trey said when he was calling on potential clients and trying to persuade them to move their accounts, he was also introducing them to a totally different concept.
 Having to figure out how to drive a value proposition home to a potential client always kept him on his toes.
 He said he remembers feeling energized by trying to solve a problem or by trying to do something a little different.

-How do you navigate competing work and other commitments, including health, family, etc?
+How do you navigate competing work and other commitments, including health, family, etc.?

-Trey said he looks in the mirror often and says, “Have I taken on too much”.
-He thinks because of his desire to solve problems he oftentimes finds himself attracted to a lot of different things.
+Trey said he looks in the mirror often and says, “Have I taken on too much.”
+He thinks because of his desire to solve problems, he often finds himself attracted to a lot of different things.
 He said there is the lust for getting involved in things but then also the recognition that there's a limit.
-“It's very hard to tell yourself there's a limit and you have to find it”, he said.
-When you are over-committed and everything gets out of whack he finds that he doesn’t pay attention to his health, he misses important details, and he doesn’t spend enough time with his family.
+“It's very hard to tell yourself there's a limit and you have to find it,” he said.
+When you are over-committed and everything gets out of whack, he finds that he doesn’t pay attention to his health, he misses important details, and he doesn’t spend enough time with his family.
 Things get displaced and it takes a lot of intentionality.
 He said he does not always navigate it very well.

 Who in your life has served as a mentor or support?